Sebaste, Antique: Demographics

-In the 2020 census, Sebaste had a population of 18,816.
-The population density was sigfig 18,816/111.64.
+In the 2024 census, Sebaste had a population of 19,365 people.
+The population density was sigfig 19,365/111.64.

 Language

 Kinaray-a is the dominant language of Sebaste while Hiligaynon is used as a secondary language.

+Culture

+Every February 3, the people of Sebaste celebrate the annual feast of their patron, Saint Blaise.

 Education

+The Sebaste Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public, from primary to secondary schools.

-Sebaste has 1 private high school (Saint Blaise High School) and 1 public high school (Sebaste High School/Sebaste National High School).
-Every February 3, people celebrate the annual feast of their patron saint.
+The municipality has 1 private high school (Saint Blaise High School) and 1 public high school (Sebaste High School/Sebaste National High School).